This post may contain affiliate links that help support the blog when you make a purchase

 Time to get honest

 Fighting mental Illness is a challenge.
 Honesty is so crucial in learning to manage these conditions.
-The problem is that when you combine rollercoaster emotions, hypersensitivity, and an impulsive nature, knowing your own mind can be a challenge.
+The problem is that when you combine rollercoaster emotions, hypersensitivity, and impulsive nature, knowing your own mind can be a challenge.
 We have to be certain to move and direct our lives from a place that isn’t controlled by our symptoms.

 Bad days will come

+Above all, do not be ashamed of your bad days.
+Stop.
+What you are fighting is a chronic illness that permeates every last facet of your life.
+You win some days, you lose others.
+Take the day off, even though you may not want to.
+You are your most precious resource.
 Sometimes to reclaim our sanity we have to take extreme measures.
-I walked away from a job because every day I was there I had panic attacks which affected my performance and became a continual source of stress for me.
+Once, I walked away from a job because every day I was there I had panic attacks which affected my performance and became a continual source of stress for me.